lilika67/MLOP_summative/README.md

 http://localhost:8000/docs

-## 🌐 How to run the FASTapi on production
+##  How to run the FASTapi on production
 To run this fastApi you can use the swagger docs through the link[ Swagger UI](https://ezanai.onrender.com/docs)

+## How to run this app on frontend
+To efficiently use EzanAI app we also created a user friendly web app which will be helping people to test all functionalities. to test it use [ Frontend link](https://ezanai.onrender.com/docs)